- Majors and Minors

 Principia College is frequently recognized for value and affordability.
 Here are a few recent reviews and rankings:

-Of course, an affordable education isn’t much of a bargain unless it comes with exceptional value—and students graduate from Principia with a long list of noteworthy accomplishments and well prepared for wherever their journey takes them.
+Of course, an affordable education isn’t much of a bargain unless it comes with exceptional value—and students graduate from Principia with a long list of noteworthy accomplishments and are well prepared for wherever their journey takes them.